 The college will need the student's correct Social Security Number (SSN), and current tax address.
 To update your tax information, please complete Form W-9.

 Form W-9 (.PDF) is available online or in the Bursar’s Office located in GEB 115.This information is confidential and will only be used for tax reporting purposes.

 Please return Form W-9 in-person to the Bursar’s Office or by mail to the following address:

 Overland Park KS 66210-1299

 Note, providing a change of address on Form W-9 does not update your student mailing and residency address.
-You will need to also need to complete a Change of Address Form (.PDF) and return to admissions to process.
+You will also need to complete a Change of Address Form (.PDF) and return it to Admissions to process.

 American Opportunity and Lifetime Learning Tax Credits

-The American Opportunity Credit (originally modified the existing Hope Credit) and the Lifetime Learning Credit are tax credits that may be available to you if you pay higher education costs.
+The American Opportunity Credit and the Lifetime Learning Credit are tax credits that may be available to you if you pay higher education costs.
 A tax credit reduces the amount of income tax you may have to pay.
 Unlike a deduction, which reduces the amount of income subject to tax, a credit directly reduces the tax itself.

 For additional information about the Taxpayer Relief Act of 1997, consult your tax adviser or request IRS Publication 970, Tax Benefits for Higher Education, by contacting the IRS at 800-829-1040.

 The link is Tax Benefits for Education: Information Center.
 JCCC will not provide tax advice.